iustinC/GradeS/README.md

 # Database

-The application connects to a SQL Server database that holds student, assignment, grades and accounts information.
+The application connects to a SQL Server database that holds students, assignments, grades and accounts information.
 The information that it holds is as follows:

 1. Studenti
     - idStudent